-Barn World offer a few different designs including square cross rails, available in either powder coated green or painted yellow.
-These square, or rails with a flat top area allow for higher speed traffic and offer a smoother crossing for vehicles.
+Barn World offers a few different designs including square cross rails, available in either powder-coated green or painted yellow.
+These rails with a flat top area allow for higher speed traffic and offer a smoother crossing for vehicles.
 They meet the various American Association of State Highway Transportation Officials (AASHTO) specifications for public roadway projects as well as heavier-duty engineer crossings designed to handle up to 30 tons per axle.
 They’re available in 8’, 10’, 12’ and 14’ road lengths and 7’5’’ and 8’ widths.
-One of the popular options is a hinged, three rail clean out section in the center that allows easy access to for cleaning.
-It’s available on all of their models except the heaviest duty U-80’s.
+One of the popular options is a hinged, three-rail clean-out section in the center that allows easy access for cleaning.
+It’s available on all of their models except the heaviest duty U-80s.
 Wings, steel posts, and pre-cast concrete bases are also available.

-Barn World offers rated, standard, and basic boxed and flat style crossings.
+Barn World offers rated standard, basic boxed and flat style crossings.

 Their rated guards are intended for highways or for heavy off-road equipment.
 They are available with certified load ratings of H-15, H-20, U-54, and U-80.
 They also carry an HS20 rating to meet State and Federal public roadway construction requirements.

-An very interesting and convenient design new to the market is their ATV guards..
+A very interesting and convenient design new to the market is their ATV guards..
 The ATV cattle guardis made of 1.5 x 11 gauge square tubing and is 72” wide by 91” long.
 The overall width, including their wings, is 87”.
 A 14” ramp on each side allows them to be set on top of the ground and eliminates the need for a vault.
-You simply cut your fence-line, set this guard on top of the ground and reconnect the fencing the the side.
+You simply cut your fence line, set this guard on top of the ground, and reconnect the fencing the side.
 Boom!
 You’re done!

-BarnWorld.com, the online mega-store for livestock supplies like cattle guards and hay feeders, has expanded their already extensive selection to include a line of polyethylene plastic products.
+BarnWorld.com, the online mega-store for livestock supplies like cattle guards and hay feeders, has expanded its already extensive selection to include a line of polyethylene plastic products.

 The calf nursery line is designed with superior ventilation to separate calves, promote healthy lung growth, prevent disease and allow the calf to develop to its fullest potential.

-The polyurethane bulk grain bins particularly well-suited to high moisture materials like corn and soybeans.
+The polyurethane bulk grain bins are particularly well-suited to high moisture materials like corn and soybeans.